 The momentum to embrace Open Access initiatives in Africa has been building up and many libraries have established institutional repositories.
-According to the World Repository Map, there are 2,118 Open Access repositories internationally.
-As indicated by institutional OA Policy registries such as ROARMAP and MELIBEA, six of these repositories are found in Kenya – at Strathmore University, Kenya Agricultural Research Institute, International Livestock Research Institute and Rift Valley Institute (Sudan Open Archive), University of Nairobi and Kenyatta University.
+According to the World Repository Map, there are currently 3,045 Open Access repositories internationally.
+As indicated by institutional OA Policy registries such as ROARMAP and MELIBEA, six of these repositories are found in Kenya – at Strathmore University, Kenya Agricultural Research Institute, International Livestock Research Institute, Rift Valley Institute (Sudan Open Archive), University of Nairobi and Kenyatta University.

-Researchers from Kenya publish articles in international Open Access journals, for example over 500 articles have been published with BioMed Central – an STM (Science, Technology and Medicine) publisher which has pioneered the Open Access publishing model.
+Researchers from Kenya publish articles in international Open Access journals, for example, in 2013, over 500 articles have been published with BioMed Central – an STM (Science, Technology and Medicine) publisher which has pioneered the Open Access publishing model.
 And 614 articles have been published in Public Library of Science (PLoS) Open Access journals.

 Watch an interview (conducted by Leslie Chan of Bioline International) with Prof. Mary Abukutsa-Onyango of Jomo Kenyatta University of Agriculture and Technology, discussing the challenges she faced when trying to publish her original research on African Indigenous Vegetables in "international" journals, the importance of Open Access journals in Africa in ensuring that important research relevant to the continent are being published, read, and applied, and the implications of Open Access for development in African countries.

 The following are some of the benefits that Kenya will derive from embracing Open Access: preserving the intellectual output and memory of the country; increasing visibility of the country and the institutions; increasing profile of researchers, scholars and the academic community of the country; improving the rating of research institutions in Kenya Internationally; and promoting Open Access to scholarly research as a public good.